 Want super easy to peel eggs in less than 15 minutes?
 Get an Instant Pot ASAP!
-That is the magic trick to Perfect Boiled Eggs.
+That is the magic trick to Instant Pot Hard Boiled Eggs.

 *This post contains affiliate links, which means that if you purchase one of the mentioned products, I will receive a small portion, at no extra cost to you.*

 Have you heard of an Instant Pot?
 It’s this amazing contraption that sits on your counter and scares the heck out of you every time you look at it.
 Atleast, that’s what I’ve heard from a lot of people.

 My expereince is much more pleasant.
 From the moment I received my pot, I’ve had nothing but success with every recipe I have tried.
 This may be due to my immense need to research every decision I make.
 That was definitely true with my Instant Pot purchase.
 I read and read some more to make sure I knew everything there was to know before I took the plunge.

 There is quite a learning curve when it comes to the Instant Pot.
 One food item that seems to give people the most trouble is hard boiled eggs.
 I am going to de-mistify the mysterious egg and give you eggs that are easy to peel.
 All you need is you’re trusty Instant Pot!

 I have the Instant Pot 6 quart Duo.
 This works with any Instant Pot though.
 You will need the trivet that came with the pot, eggs, and 1 cup of water.

 Place your water in your liner (the silver inner pot), then put your trivet in the pot. put your eggs on top of the trivet.
 I usually cook 6 eggs at a time.
 I have heard of people cooking 12+ eggs with the same success, but I have not tried it so I am not going to say it works.